Read Hour

 The Read Hour initiative challenges everyone to read for one hour on 8th September, which is UN International Literacy Day.
 The aim of the campaign is to raise awareness about the importance of reading and to inspire children and young people to read more.

-The official Read Hour will be held between 2pm and 3pm, but schools and families can hold their own Read Hour at any time that suits them.
-Pupils can read on their own, with friends or with their family, and all forms of reading are encouraged – it could be a storybook, a book of non-fiction, a comic or magazine.
+The official Read Hour takes place between 2pm and 3pm, but schools and families can hold their own Read Hour at any time that suits them.
+Pupils can read on their own, with friends or with their family, and all forms of reading are encouraged – it could be a storybook, a book of non-fiction, a comic or a magazine.

 Cost: Free